 The Company has a broad range of products, some of which are currently marketed, some of which are marketable but are not currently marketed by the Company, and some of which are still in the developmental stage.
-Of the products being actively marketed, the two largest product lines are the LUBRAJEL[TM] line of cosmetic ingredients and medical lubricants, which accounted for approximately 91% of the Company's sales in 2013, and its RENACIDIN[TM] IRRIGATION ("RENACIDIN"), a pharmaceutical product that accounted for approximately 3% of the Company's sales in 2013.
+Of the products being actively marketed, the two largest product lines are the LUBRAJEL[TM] line of cosmetic ingredients and medical lubricants, which accounted for approximately 86% of the Company's sales in 2014, and RENACIDIN[®] IRRIGATION ("RENACIDIN"), a pharmaceutical product that accounted for approximately 9% of the Company's sales in 2014.